mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 tsc --target es5 --allowJs dist/bundle.es2015.js --out dist/bundle.js
 ```

-We use the TypeScript compiler and output the ES5 bundle to `dist/bundle.js` (note that this script may throw an error for `Duplicate identifier _subscribe`).
+We use the TypeScript compiler and output the ES5 bundle to `dist/bundle.js` (note that this script may throw an error for `Duplicate identifier _subscribe`, which is not problematic at this point).

-Now in order to get our final bundle we need to invoke `npm run minify`.
-To preview the result use:
+In order to get our final optimized, bundle we need to invoke `npm run minify`.
+To verify that the application still works use:

 ```bash
 npm run serve
 ```

-### Analysis
+### Size Analysis

-Lets find out what is the size of our ES5 bundle:
+Lets find out what the size of our ES5 bundle is:

 ```bash
 $ ls -lah bundle.js
 -rw-r--r--  1 mgechev  staff   1.4M Jun 26 13:00 bundle.js
 ```

 Great!
-This is 200K less than the previous section!
+This is 200K smaller than the previous section!
 Now lets see what the bundle size will be after minification:

 ```bash
 $ ls -lah bundle.min.js